AlexandraFiles/Sterrhoptilus_RADseq_Repository/README.md

 For looking at Fst values, I split *S. dennistouni* into northern birds (sampled north of the putative hybrid zone) and southern individuals (those sampled from within the putative hybrid zone).
-Code for calculating Fst values and fixed differences in the folder [Fst](./PopulationStructure/Fst).
+Code for calculating Fst values and fixed differences is in the folder [Fst](./PopulationStructure/Fst).

 ### *ADMIXTURE*